Libera-Chat/libera-chat.github.io/content/_posts/2023-01-13-login-failure-notice.md

 of receiving a notification when someone fails to log in to their account.

 Network staff will still see and react to brute force attempts against our users, whether they've opted-in or opted-out.
-When we first launch this change, we intend to opt users in to receiving these messages by default.
+At this time, we intend to opt users in to receiving these messages by default.
 However, in the long run, we plan to opt users out of receiving these messages by default.
 If you explicitly opt-in to or opt-out of receiving these messages, your preferences will be retained regardless of what we set the default to.